420factorauthentication/game-MAP/README.md

 -   Write JS modules in _`src/lib-**/`_ folders
 -   Write game projects in _`src/**/`_ folders
 -   Run `just build` to build JS and TS in `src/` into _`_out`_ and _`_api`_ folders
-    -   Use `just fastb` instead if you dont need to purge old files before building
+    -   Run `just rebuild` to delete old build artifacts then build
 -   To run a game project, usually launch `src/**/index.html` in a browser after building

 <br>